 Lighting for Growing Eggplant Indoors

-Vegetables grown and harvested for their fruits such as eggplants have the highest light needs of any plant - so unless you have a totally unobstructed southern-facing window and plan on only growing in the summer - you’ll need a grow light.
+Vegetables grown and harvested for their fruits, such as eggplants, have the highest light needs of any plant.
+Unless you have a totally unobstructed southern-facing window and plan on only growing in the summer, you’ll need a grow light.
 We still recommend taking advantage of your bright window (sunlight is free and great for plants!) and supplementing it with a grow light.

 How bright should your grow light be?